-At the far end of the hallway of the paintings, in the direction of the keep, a metallic door just opened.
-A man holding a walking stick in his right hand walked out.
-He seemed to be in his sixties and had short gray hair with a receding hairline; he wore a suit but no tie, which was about as formal as most people would dress these days.
+At the far end of the hallway of the paintings, in the direction of the keep, a metallic door creaked open.
+A man who seemed to be in his early sixties stepped out, holding a crutch in his left hand.
+He had short gray hair with a receding hairline, and wore a suit but no tie, which was about as formal as most people would dress these days.

 “I’m sorry, I was told to go upstairs but didn’t know where to go,” Rosario apologized and walked swiftly towards him.
-He also made some steps in her direction, and the door closed slowly behind him after he let it go.
-“I’m Rosario González, I’m here to see the mayor.”
+He also took some steps in her direction, and the door closed slowly behind him after he let it go.
+“I’m Rosario González, a crystal hunter.
+I’m here to see the mayor.”

-“You found him,” announced the man with a business-like smile.
+“You found him,” announced the man, with a businesslike smile and a calm voice.
 “I’m William Cornwell, mayor of Spiez.
 Feel free to call me Bill.”

 “Thanks.
 I was supposed to be here with two crystalsmiths, but the guard told me they arrived before me.”

 “That’s correct.
-They arrived some fifteen minutes ago and the young man at the gate let them in.
+They arrived some fifteen minutes ago, and the young man at the gate let them in.
 We were just looking at the town from the keep.
-Mr. Noah had some doubts about the town’s security, so I figured I’d give him a 360-degree view from the tower.”
+Mr. Grimm had some doubts about the town’s security, so I figured a 360-degree view from the tower would help him get a better appreciation of our defense system.”
+While she didn’t know Noah’s last name, Rosario was sure it had to be him.
+“Let’s join them, and we can talk in more detail about this swarm you discovered.”
+He turned towards the door that led to the keep, and Rosario followed.

-They entered a square room, which was packed with medieval objects; sculptures, paintings, pieces of armor and clothing, trinkets, and household items of all sorts.
-They were all neatly placed on shelves and displays and seemed to be dusted regularly, but still filled every available space in the room, except for a path that led to a staircase at the opposite end.
+They entered a square room, which was packed with medieval objects: sculptures, paintings, pieces of armor and clothing, trinkets, and household items of all sorts.
+They were all neatly placed on shelves and display cases and seemed to be dusted regularly, but still filled every available space in the room, except for a path that led to a staircase at the opposite end.
 Rosario fell behind, distracted by the sight.

 “This is amazing,” admitted Rosario.
-“My youngest apprentice would love to visit.”
+“My apprentices would love to visit.”

 Rosario took a step forward but didn’t feel the floor.
-For a split second, she thought perhaps the old wooden planks were unleveled, but immediately realized it wasn’t the case.
-The last she saw before falling into complete darkness was Bill Cornwell, standing on the staircase, with a stern expression on his face.
+For a split second, she thought perhaps the old wooden planks were uneven, but immediately realized it wasn’t the case.
+The last she saw before falling through a trapdoor and into complete darkness was Bill Cornwell, standing on the staircase, with a stern expression on his face.

 At the market near the docks, Stefan and Franziska munched on a bag of strawberries they had just bought from a street vendor.
-Fresh fruits were a rare commodity, and it felt like the finest treat.
+Both liked strawberries, but it was already late in the season, so managing to get their hands on some felt like the finest treat.

 “Look!
 A bookstore!”